April 21, 2012

-ISLAMABAD: Journalists at the Bhoja Air Boeing 737-200 crash site on the outskirts of Islamabad spoke of multiple problems in reporting on what was the second big aviation tragedy in the metropolis.
+ISLAMABAD: Journalists at the Bhoja Air Boeing 737-200 crash site on Islamabad's outskirts spoke of multiple problems in reporting on what was the second big aviation tragedy in the metropolis.

 Imran Asghar of Express News TV told JournalismPakistan.com Saturday that getting to the site in pouring rain via a narrow road was the biggest test.
-“There was a traffic jam as people rushed towards the site and we risked getting stuck in mud if at all we went off road.”
+“There was a traffic jam as people rushed towards the site, and we risked getting stuck in the mud if at all we went off-road.”

-The road leading up to Village Hussainabad is lined by wheat fields and open spaces.
-Rain made conditions difficult and the crashing plane brought power lines down, plunging the entire area into darkness.
+Wheatfields and open spaces line the road leading up to Village Hussainabad.
+The rain made conditions difficult, and the crashing plane brought power lines down, plunging the entire area into darkness.

 Imran Ali Teepu, of Dawn and one of few print journalists who made it to the scene, pointed out that cell phone signals were erratic.
-“Getting in touch with the editors back in office was difficult but I somehow managed to send information through.”
+“Getting in touch with the editors back in the office was difficult, but I somehow managed to send information through.”

-For some journalists it was the second air crash they reported on in their careers.
+For some journalists, it was the second air crash they reported on in their careers.
 Among them was Asghar.
-He had also covered the Airblue tragedy less than two years ago -- the plane that crashed into the Margalla Hills in bad weather, killing more than 150.
+He had also covered the Airblue tragedy less than two years ago -- the plane crashed into the Margalla Hills in bad weather, killing more than 150.

 On the other hand, Teepu said there were hardly any print journalists covering the crash.
 “It is always easier for them to sit in front of their television sets and report.”

-(Imran Naeem Ahmad is the Co-Founder and Managing Editor of JournalismPakistan.com)
+(Imran Naeem Ahmad is the Co-Founder and Editor of JournalismPakistan.com)